mattyoung101/omicron/documentation/docs/omicam.md

 a low-fidelity approach based on detecting the goals in the image.

 ## Performance and results
+**TODO provide some more empiric data (tables and stuff) here.
+Maybe also provide a Pitfalls section at the end.**

 Omicam is capable of detecting the ball, both goals and lines at **60-70fps at 720p (1280x720) resolution**.
 Compared to the previous OpenMV H7, this is **23x higher resolution at 3x the framerate.<sup>1</sup>**

-In addition, using the novel vision-based localisation algorithm we developed this year, we can now determine the robot's position to **&lt;1cm accuracy** at around 30 Hz.
+In addition, using the novel vision-based localisation algorithm we developed this year, we can now determine the robot's position to around **1.5cm accuracy** at roughly 30 Hz.
 This is over **5x/25x more accurate<sup>2</sup>** than any previous methods used at BBC Robotics, and has been shown to be much more reliable and stable.

-Finally, using the e-con Systems Hyperyon based around the ultra low-light performance IMX290 sensor, our vision pipeline is robust against lighting conditions ranging from near pitch black to direct sunlight.
+Using the e-con Systems Hyperyon camera based around the ultra low-light performance IMX290 sensor, Omicam is robust against lighting conditions ranging from near pitch darkness to direct LED light.

 _<sup>1 previous results based on mediocre lighting conditions running well optimised OpenMV H7 code at QVGA resolution.</sup>_